slagtermaarten/serializer/README.md

 # serializeR

 Wrapper around existing serialization infrastructure in R (writeRDS) that obviates typical associated boilerplate code.
-This project is extremely premeaturely published, so use at your own risk and convenience.
-I'm considering to migrate to a OOP design using reference classes.
+This project is premeaturely published, so use at your own risk and convenience.
+I'm considering a migration to an OOP design using R's reference classes.

 ## Usage example